SadRobotChannel/af/getting-started-with-bitcoin-faucets.md

 <p> </p>
 **Don't gamble**

-While many sites live from their ads, some are also making money by offering games and gambling services.
+While many sites profit from their ads, some are also making money by offering games and gambling services.
 While there's a solid chance of winning when you gamble, similarly as in a casino, in the long term you'll always loose.
 The house always stays profitable.
-And so we do not discuss gambling on this site and generally do not recommend it.
+And so we do not discuss gambling and generally do not recommend it.

 <p> </p>
 **The good games**